Culturally Responsive Professional Practice

 - Seattle Teaching 101 with first year teachers, 76% completed at least four of the five modules.

-- Seattle Teaching 201 with a focus on educator Racial Equity is the condition that would be achieved if one's racial literacy, relationships for communities of practice, and conditions for culturally responsive instruction – grounded in the Seattle Public Schools Foundational Beliefs.
+- Seattle Teaching 201 with a focus on educator racial equity literacy, relationships for communities of practice, and conditions for culturally responsive instruction – grounded in the SPS Foundational Beliefs.
 34% of 2nd and 3rd year teachers participated.

-- The Racial Equity is the condition that would be achieved if one's racial Literacy (REL) trained 1,355 educators across 25 schools this year.
+- The Racial Equity Literacy (REL) trained 1,355 educators across 25 schools this year.
 There were a total of 20 teacher leader facilitators for this series.